 - ITR acknowledgement with gross annual income exceeding ₹1,20,000.

 - Form 16 with gross annual income exceeding ₹1,20,000.

 - Certificate of net worth more than ₹10,00,000.

-- Statement of demat holdings with holdings value exceeding ₹10,000.
+- Statement of demat holdings with current holdings value exceeding ₹10,000.

 Did you know?

-- If a joint account is being opened for the purpose of having a nominee, an individual account can be opened instead, and the nominee can be added online.
-See How do I add a nominee online in Zerodha?
+- If a joint account is being opened to have a nominee, an individual account can be opened instead, and the nominee can be added online.
+See How to add a nominee to the Zerodha account online?